Orange Cake

 whole oranges in pot.

 Step 1 – Boil the oranges.
-Place the whole oranges in a saucepan (orange zest and orange peel, too), cover them with water, and bring to a boil.
+Place the whole oranges in a saucepan (including the zest and peel), cover them with water, and bring to a boil.
 Boil for 10 minutes or until tender.

 whole orange blended up.